ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 ## Using Octane idioms today

-Because many of Octane's features have a already landed, you can start trying out these new features today.
+Because many of Octane's features have already landed, you can start trying out these new features today.

 We do not recommend attempting to mass-migrate your code to new idioms until the codemods have been finalized in Ember 3.14.
 The best way to use Octane idioms is in new components.